-- 30.1 There are two types of leases: - a) Finance leases: (form of borrowing) - b) Operating leases - 30.2 The Trust will operate within the requirements of the Academy Trust Handbook and as such will not enter any of the following without obtaining ESFA prior approval: - a) Finance Leases on any asset for any duration from another party subject to the borrowing restrictions outlined in the Academy Trust Handbook - b) Any leasehold or tenancy agreement on land or buildings from another party for a term of seven or more years. - c) Granting a leasehold interest, including a tenancy agreement, of any duration, on land and buildings to another party. - 30.3 Any operating leases, entered, will be approved at Trust level and disclosed within the Trust financial statements as required.
+- 30.1 There are two types of lease: - a) Finance leases: (form of borrowing) - b) Operating leases - 30.2 The Trust will operate within the requirements of the Academy Trust Handbook and as such will not enter into any of the following without obtaining DFE prior approval: - a) Finance Leases on any asset for any duration from another party who are not on the DFE's approved list subject to the borrowing restrictions outlined in the Academy Trust Handbook - b) Any leasehold or tenancy agreement on land or buildings from another party for a term of seven or more years. - c) Granting a leasehold interest, including a tenancy agreement, of any duration, on land and buildings to another party. - 30.3 Any finance or operating leases, entered into, will be approved at Trust level and disclosed within the Trust financial statements as required.